 Completion of the Bachelor of Science in Elementary Education degree qualifies the student for an Oklahoma elementary teaching license (1-8).
-This program of study includes course work in general education, in a field of specialization, and in professional education accompanied by substantial field-based practicum experiences.
+The program is intended to provide students with (1) a breadth of knowledge that reflect the broad traditions of the liberal arts and sciences, (2) a depth of knowledge in the area of specialization, and (3) diverse field experiences that allow students to demonstrate their ability to work with young children.

 The Bachelor of Science in Secondary Education degree is available in the following discipline areas: English, foreign language, mathematics, science and social studies.
 Completion of this program emphasizing English, math, science, or social studies qualifies the student for a secondary Oklahoma license.
-Students emphasizing foreign language, also receive a degree in secondary education and qualify for an elementary/ secondary Oklahoma license.
+Students emphasizing foreign language, also receive a degree in secondary education and qualify for an elementary/secondary Oklahoma license.
+The program is intended to provide students with (1) a breadth of knowledge that reflect the broad traditions of the liberal arts and sciences, (2) a depth of knowledge in the secondary subject area of specialization, and (3) diverse field experiences that allow students to demonstrate their ability to work with young children.
 Professional Education course work in art education for College of Arts and Sciences majors is also offered.
 Each of these secondary degree programs includes general education courses, extensive specialization course work in the discipline area, and professional education courses accompanied by substantial field-based practicum experiences.

-The Bachelor of Science in Career and Technical Education (CTED) is designed with two distinct options: the noncertification option, for students interested in adult technical education, and the certification option for students interested in secondary career and technical education.
+The Bachelor of Science in Career and Technical Education (CTED) is designed with two distinct options: the noncertification option, for students interested in adult technical education, and the certification option for students interested in secondary career and technical education